wp-plugins/users-ultra/readme.txt

 <strong>Sync old users to make them work with Users Ultra?</strong><br>
 Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.

+<strong>Amazing Pricing Tables with Shortcodes:</strong><br>
+Users Ultra gives you an easy way to generate pricing and/or comparison tables.
+You may choice multiple colors and they look very elegant.
+Generating Pricing Tables for your membership packages can be done by using shortocodes.
+You just need to input the Plan's ID and everything will be filled out automatically.
+You don't need to write the package's name or the price, everything happens automatically and handled by Users Ultra.

 <strong>Redirection</strong><br>
 Redirection after user login, logout and registration.